Where to go on an African Safari?

 In East Africa you can experience a diversity of habitats: dry soda lakes of Nakuru and Manyara attract large flocks of flamingos, the baobab forests of Tarangire National Park support large herds of elephant, the Ngorongoro Crater is the largest unbroken caldera in the world, Mt Kilimanjaro the highest mountain in Africa, and the dry scrub forests of Samburu Game Reserve add to the diversity of landscapes.

 Unsealed roads inside national parks and game reserves ensure exceptional wildlife viewing at a close range in safari vehicles.
-Off-road and night driving is not allowed in the national parks and game reserves but can be done on private concessions which are more widely available in Kenya, than Tanzania.
-Walks with Maasai are permitted in designated areas allow you to get you out of the vehicle on bush walks with Maasai to experience the African wilderness on foot.
+Off-road and night driving is not allowed in the national parks and game reserves but can be done on private concessions which are more widely available in Kenya, than in Tanzania.
+Walks with Maasai are permitted in designated areas allow you to get out of the vehicle on bush walks with Maasai to experience the African wilderness on foot.

-There are numerous cultural opportunities to interact with local tribes such as the Maasai, Samburu, and Hadzabe hunter gathers.
+There are numerous cultural opportunities to interact with local tribes such as the Maasai, Samburu, and Hadzabe hunter-gathers.
 Hot air balloon safaris over the African savannah are spectacular!
-Also consider wildlife safaris and gorilla trekking in Uganda and Rwanda, and wash off the dust after your safari on a tropical island in the Indian Ocean such as Zanzibar off the coast of Tanzania.
+Also, consider wildlife safaris and gorilla trekking in Uganda and Rwanda, and wash off the dust after your safari on a tropical island in the Indian Ocean such as Zanzibar off the coast of Tanzania.

 Key aspects of safaris in East Africa: